What is a Capital Loss Tax Deduction?

 Capital Loss Limit and Capital Loss Carryover

 There is a deductible capital loss limit of $3,000 per year ($1,500 for a married individual filing separately).
 However, capital losses exceeding $3,000 can be carried over into the following year and subtracted from gains for that year.
 This is called a capital loss carryover and you can actually continue carrying over the capital loss until it is 100% used up.
 If you make capital gains in the subsequent years, the remaining losses can cancel out the gains.
+And if you have additional capital losses, you add those to carried over losses.
 You can keep carrying over the capital loss balance to future years until it is completely depleted (note: the amount you can deduct, however, is based on your tax rate for that present year).

 When Capital Loss Tax Deductions are the Most Valuable